-If you are arrested in Florida, the decision whether to answer any questions is entirely your own.
-You should give this matter your careful consideration because oral statements, as well as written statements will be received as evidence in court against you.
+If you are arrested in Florida, the decision of whether to answer any questions is entirely your own.
+You should give this matter your careful consideration because oral statements, as well as written statements, will be received as evidence in court against you.

 If you are offered any inducement to sign a document or if you are threatened, coerced, or forced to sign anything, advise your attorney immediately and the senior police official in charge.
 If you do not have an attorney, you may ask to see one immediately.